 Berkeley has initiated a search for a design and construction manager that will work with Capital Strategies to manage the initial design and planning process for the facility.

 “Berkeley faculty and students are advancing the foundations of computing and data science at a rapid pace, while harnessing these tools to revolutionize biomedicine, engineering, environmental science and other critical disciplines,” Alivisatos said.
-“I’m delighted that the Division of Computing, Data Science, and Society is taking flight, and the Data Hub will become the space where all these efforts intersect.”
+“I’m delighted that the Division of Computing, Data Science, and Society is taking flight, and the Gateway will become the space where all these efforts intersect.”